 Commercial Property Insurance.
-A business owner's policy can also protect your NY business' property, whether that property is owned, rented or leased.
+A business owner’s policy can also protect your New York business’ property, whether that property is owned, rented or leased.
 It covers various things, such as the building, the furniture, the inventory, the equipment, and the fixtures within the business.
 There are two different forms of commercial property coverage in a BOP; standard and special (which provides more comprehensive coverage).
 It also offers coverage should any accounts receivable and important documents be lost.

 Business income insurance.
 Should some unforeseen circumstance arise that will that cause the operations of your business to be suspended, the business income insurance offered in a BOP can help to replace your lost income in order to assist you with meeting any financial obligations you may have that cannot be put off, such as paying your employees or your rent.
 It can also include the extra expenses of operating out of a temporary location.

 As mentioned, you can add other coverage to a BOP to ensure your business has the protection that it needed.
 Following are some additional coverage options that businesses often opt to add to a New York business owners policy: